re-sirb/simple-ICD/README.md

 ```

-The application example icd_example.py creates a simple user interface to search for ICD-10 codes using PySimpleGUI.
+The application-example icd_example.py creates a simple user interface to search for ICD-10 codes using PySimpleGUI.

 Have fun!